Tom Clancy: Early life and education

-After graduating, Clancy worked for an insurance company in Hartford, Connecticut.
+After graduating, Clancy earned certifications in business and insurance and worked for an insurance company in Hartford, Connecticut.

 In 1973, Clancy joined the O. F. Bowen Agency, a small insurance agency based in Owings, Maryland, founded by his wife's grandfather.
 In 1980, he purchased the insurance agency from his wife's grandmother and wrote novels in his spare time.
 While working at the insurance agency, he wrote his debut novel, The Hunt for Red October (1984).

 Career

 Clancy's literary career began in 1982 when he started writing The Hunt for Red October, which in 1984 he sold for publishing to the Naval Institute Press for $5,000.
 The publisher was impressed with the work; Deborah Grosvenor, the Naval Institute Press editor who read through the book, said later that she convinced the publisher: "I think we have a potential best seller here, and if we don't grab this thing, somebody else would."
 She believed Clancy had an "innate storytelling ability, and his characters had this very witty dialogue".
 Clancy, who had hoped to sell 5,000 copies, ended up selling over 45,000.
 After publication, the book received praise from President Ronald Reagan, who called the work "the best yarn", subsequently boosting sales to 300,000 hardcover and two million paperback copies of the book, making it a national bestseller.
-The book was critically praised for its technical accuracy, which led to Clancy meeting several high-ranking officers in the U.S. military, as well as Steve Pieczenik, and to inspiration for recurring characters in his works.
+The book was critically praised for its technical accuracy, which led to Clancy's meeting several high-ranking officers in the U.S. military, as well as Steve Pieczenik, and to inspiration for recurring characters in his works.
 Clancy's novels focus on the hero, most notably Jack Ryan and John Clark, both Irish Catholics like himself.
 He repeatedly uses the formula whereby the heroes are "highly skilled, disciplined, honest, thoroughly professional, and only lose their cool when incompetent politicians or bureaucrats get in their way.
 Their unambiguous triumphs over evil provide symbolic relief from the legacy of the Vietnam War."

 The Cold War epic Red Storm Rising (1986) was co-written (according to Clancy in the book's foreword) with fellow military-oriented author Larry Bond.
 The book was published by Putnam and sold almost a million copies within its first year.
-Clancy became the cornerstone of a publishing list by Putnam which emphasized authors like Clancy who would produce annually.
+Clancy became the cornerstone of a publishing list by Putnam, which emphasized authors like Clancy who would produce annually.
 His publisher, Phyllis E. Grann, called these "repeaters."